50th Street station (IND lines): Exits

 The southbound side of 50th Street has an expanded mezzanine area, with exits to 49th and 50th Streets.
 It also has two ADA-accessible elevators (one from the street to the mezzanine, the other from the mezzanine to the lower-level platform).
 A ramp leads from the mezzanine to the upper-level platform; it was constructed during the development of the Worldwide Plaza complex.
 The downtown side has an escalator to the lower level.
 The mezzanine contains stairs and escalators to One Worldwide Plaza's facade at the northwest corner of Eighth Avenue and 49th Street.
 There are also two street stairs to the southwest corner of that intersection, as well as one street stair to either western corner of Eighth Avenue and 50th Street.

 In contrast to the downtown platforms, the uptown platforms lack elevators and are not ADA-accessible.
-Renovation, including addition of an elevator on the uptown side of the station, was planned for the 2005–2009 MTA Capital Program and was to reopen many closed stairways to the lower level; however, these were not funded.
+Renovation, including addition of an elevator on the uptown side of the station, was planned for the 2005–2009 MTA Capital Program and was to reopen many closed stairways to the lower level; however, only one stairway between both uptown platforms was reopened.
 There is one street stair from this platform to either eastern corner of Eighth Avenue and 50th Street; the southeast stair is located inside a building.
 An additional stair is located at the northeast corner of Eighth Avenue and 51st Street.

 There are several closed exits from the station to the street, primarily at the north end of the station.
 These include stairs from all four corners of Eighth Avenue and 52nd Streets.
 A closed exit goes from the downtown platforms to the southwest corner of 51st Street and Eighth Avenue; this mirrors the exit to the same street from the uptown platforms.
 An additional closed exit from the uptown platforms is located at the southeast corner of 49th Street and Eighth Avenue; this mirrors the exit to the same street from the downtown platforms.